-Saturday (vigil), Sunday 4 PM & 10 AM respectively.
+Sunday 10 AM.
 See the bulletin for weekly details and Holy Days of Obligation.

 Weekdays: Available upon request.

-To receive the Eucharist: approach, say your name, tilt your head back slightly and open your mouth.
+To receive the Eucharist you must be in good standing with the Church: approach, say your name, tilt your head back slightly and open your mouth.
 Father will drop the Eucharist into your mouth with a communion spoon.